davmac314/elf2efi/README.md

    probably only need `.text`, `.data`, `.rodata` and `.bss`.
 Conversion will generate `.reloc` in the PE+ output if there are relocations and may generate `.debug`.
+ * If building with clang/clang++ and linking with lld (`ld.lld`), add `-fdirect-access-external-data` to the compiler command line to avoid "Unrecognised relocation type 42" errors from elf2efi (the problem only manifests with the combination of this compiler and linker together).

 See `examples/` folder for examples.